Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: Results

+In the subcritical case, the histograms simply tell us that single individuals tend to have short ancestries, whereas the ancestries of the entire population are much longer (note the log scale).
+In the supercritical case, the values of $\ell_N$ become much larger, and the distribution of $\ell_1$ is bimodal: it has a large peak for small values, where most of the mass is located, and a second smaller peak where the distribution of $\ell_N$ is located.
+So most individuals have short genealogies, but occasionally they become as long as the genealogy of the entire population.

+Recalling now that $C_n \sim \text{Poi}(\mu L_n)$, we turn the histograms of $\ell_1$ and $\ell_N$ into those of $c_1$ and $c_N$, where $c_n$ is a realisation of $C_n$, see Figure \ref{fig:loghistogramC_ALG}.
+A qualitative difference appears only for the left peaks: the left peaks of the histograms of $\ell_1$ translate into the left peaks of the histograms of $c_1$ in that short genealogies mean high chances for no or only a very small number of innovation events, resulting in a sharp peak of (nearly) ignorant individuals.
+So the histograms show that, in the supercritical case, most individuals are (almost) ignorant, but some of them carry nearly all the knowledge of the entire population.

-Figure \ref{fig:loghistogramC} shows the histograms of $(\log_{10} c_1(t))_{t \in [t_{\rm{max}}]_0}$ and $(\log_{10} c_N)_{t \in [t_{\rm{max}}]_0}$ in the sub- and supercritical cases.
-In contrast to the subcritical case, the histogram of $(\log_{10} c_1(t))_{t \in [t_{\rm{max}}]_0}$ in the supercritical case is bimodal.
-It peaks sharply at 0, where most of the mass is located, decays quickly from there, and has a second peak around $c_1=10^{2.3}$.
-So, an individual is ignorant most of the time, but occasionally becomes very knowledgeable.
-The histogram of $(\log_{10} c_N(t))_{t \in [t_{\rm{max}}]_0}$ has a single peak near the second peak of the histogram of $(\log_{10} c_1(t))_{t \in [t_{\rm{max}}]_0}$.
-What this means becomes clear in the heat maps (Figure \ref{fig:HeatMap}), which show how the $c_n$ covary.
-In the subcritical case, the correlation between $c_1$ and $c_N$ is altogether weak; $c_1$ is bimodal in the rare case that $c_N$ is large.
-A similar tendency exists between $c_2$ and $c_N$.
+This becomes even clearer when we consider the joint distribution of $\ell_1$ and $\ell_N$ in heat maps, and likewise for $c_1$ and $c_N$ (Fig.~\ref{fig:heatmapLandC}).
+In the subcritical case, the correlation between $\ell_1$ and $\ell_N$ is altogether weak; $\ell_1$ is bimodal in the rare case that $\ell_N$ is relatively large.
+A similar tendency exists between $\ell_2$ and $\ell_N$ (not shown).
 In contrast, the correlation is very strong in the supercritical case.
-When $c_N$ is not too small, the distribution of $c_1$ is bimodal, meaning that there are two extreme types of individuals: those who know nearly nothing and those who have almost all traits currently present in the population, with very few intermediate cases.
-An analogous observation applies to $c_2$.
+When $\ell_N$ is not too small, the distribution of $\ell_1$ is bimodal, and there are two extreme types of individuals: those with very short genealogies and those whose genealogies are nearly as long as those of the entire population; there are only very few intermediate cases.
+An analogous observation applies to $\ell_2$ and $\ell_N$ (not shown).